Is It Cheaper to Insure a Toyota Camry or a Honda Accord?

 Ultimately, you can expect to pay virtually identical insurance rates for both the Honda Accord and the Toyota Camry.
 The two vehicles are extremely well-rated in terms of passenger safety.
 They’re also priced at virtually identical rates, although the Accord tends to be priced slightly higher.

-All things being equal – comparing the base model to base model, fully-loaded model to fully-loaded model – you’re going to pay approximately the same price to insure a Toyota Camry as a Honda Accord.
+All things being equal – comparing the base model to the base model, the fully-loaded model to the fully-loaded model – you’re going to pay approximately the same price to insure a Toyota Camry as a Honda Accord.
 However, based on MSRP, you might pay slightly more to insure a Honda Accord than you would to insure a Toyota Camry, simply because the Accord is priced about $500 to $1500 more than its mid-sized car competitors.

 It’s always a good idea to compare insurance quotes.
 Some car companies might offer slightly different rates between the two vehicles.
 Request a variety of insurance quotes from a local insurance company for the Honda Accord and Toyota Camry.
 Or, talk to an insurance broker for the latest information about the cost of insurance between the Camry and Accord.